Blendify/blender-manual/trunk/blender_docs/manual/game_engine/logic/introduction.rst

 ==========

 :doc:`Properties </game_engine/logic/properties>` are like variables in other programming languages.
-They are used to save and access data values either for the whole game (eg. scores), or for particular objects/players (e.g. names).
+They are used to save and access data values either for the whole game (e.g. scores), or for particular objects/players (e.g. names).
 However, in the Blender Game Engine, a property is associated with an object.
 Properties can be of different types,